Odds are that if you’re going to spend time in La Jolla, California, you’ll see or walk through Ellen Browning Scripps Park.

 La Jolla is known for its sheltered belvederes, which can be found along Coast Boulevard.
 Historians theorize that these structures came to La Jolla, in part, because they were common in Ellen Browning Scripps’ homeland of England.

 Regardless of why they were built, the belvederes remain one of the most popular features at Scripps Park to this day.
-Three are located near the edge of the park, where they invite both physical relaxation and personal reflection.
+Three are located near the park’s edge, where they invite physical relaxation and personal reflection.

 Listen to the Sea Lions Bark

 Opportunities for viewing the La Jolla sea lions abound throughout the area, but they are especially prominent at Point La Jolla, just steps from Ellen Browning Scripps Park.